shakeelzafar3/Voting-dApp-using-Ethereum-and-Solidity/7 - Building a Voting Smart Contract in Solidity.md

 ```

 In this code, we're first checking to make sure that the person calling the function is the contract owner.
 We're also checking to make sure that the poll is still active.
 If both of those conditions are met, we'll set the `pollActive` to `false`.

+In the [next lesson](https://github.com/shakeelzafar3/Voting-dApp-using-Ethereum-and-Solidity/blob/main/8%20-%20Deploying%20the%20Contract.md) we will cover how to deploy the contarct on the EVM and test a small function of the contract.